Jigsaw-Code/outline-sdk/x/examples/outline-connectivity-app/README.md

 1. **\[P1\]** android (in progress)
 1. **\[P1\]** read browser language on load, centralize language list, and only localize once
 1. **\[P1\]** documentation on how to generate mobile app build credentials
+1. **\[P2\]** use x/config to parse the access key and showcase the different transports (see: https://github.com/Jigsaw-Code/outline-sdk/blob/main/x/examples/outline-connectivity/main.go)
 1. **\[P2\]** generalize request handler via generics/reflection
 1. **\[P2\]** Create a logo for the app
 1. **\[P2\]** Make backend request calls non-blocking